karolsluszniak/process-csv/README.md

 It does so both in a streaming manner, which is slower but works with all file sizes, and as a faster but less secure and less universal one-shot read.

+**Disclaimer:** I'm not after proving that either Elixir or Ruby is "better" at reading files.
+This is just an exercise to better understand the practical consequences of running simple command-line script via MRI vs running it in a complex Erlang VM environment.

 ## Generating samples

 You can generate sample CSV file of given size, compilant with the algorithm, like this: